-The College's total tax collections increased by approximately 3.9%, due to an increase in current and delinquent tax collections.
-The Texas Southmost College Board of Trustee's adopted a \$0.162407 and \$0.162407 per \$100 valuation tax rate for fiscal year 2019 and 2018, respectively.
+The College's total tax collections increased by approximately 7.3%, due to an increase in Net Assessed Valuations.
+The Texas Southmost College Board of Trustee's adopted a \$0.162407 and \$0.162407 per \$100 valuation tax rate for fiscal year 2020 and 2019, respectively.
 Overall, the college's tax collection rate has remained strong over the past three years.